Hurricanes vs. Devils: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 5

 Hurricanes Advanced Stats

-- In their last 10 games, the Hurricanes' goals per game average is 0.9 higher than their season-long average.
+- In their past 10 games, the Hurricanes' goals per game average is 0.9 higher than their season-long average.

 - The team has the league's seventh-best goal differential at +52 this season.